Aoliva96/ousd-makerspace-site/README.md

 ## Introduction

-For this project I was approached by an education specialist with [OUSD](https://www.ousd.org/)'s ( Oakland Unified School District's ) [YAP](https://www.ousd.org/specialeducation/programs/young-adult-program) ( Young Adult Program ), in order to create a bespoke webpage for YAP's Makerspace program.
+For this project I was approached by an education specialist with [OUSD](https://www.ousd.org/)'s ( Oakland Unified School District's ) [Young Adult Program](https://www.ousd.org/specialeducation/programs/young-adult-program), in order to create a bespoke webpage for YAP Makerspace.
 We then discussed desired features and necessary technologies, which can be found in the following section of this README.
 The client's goal for this project is to provide YAP students a gallery to both display and sell their artwork to the general public, as well as to provide information about the program and its students.

 ## Features